rails/rails/guides/source/engines.md

 end
 ```

-NOTE: The `ApplicationController` class being inherited from here is the
+NOTE: The `ArticlesController` class inherits from
 `Blorgh::ApplicationController`, not an application's `ApplicationController`.

 The helper inside `app/helpers/blorgh/articles_helper.rb` is also namespaced: